• “Now, if we are working as teachers — as artists in education —

 “The feelings, passions, and emotions of people pass with them into sleep, but once they are there, those feelings have the appearance of plants.
 What we have invisible within the soul, our hidden qualities — flirtatiousness, for example — become visible in plants.
 We don’t see this in a person who is awake, but it can be observed clairvoyantly in people who are sleeping.
 Flirtation, for example, looks like a carnation.
 A flirt continually produces carnations from the nose!
 A tedious, boring person produces gigantic leaves from the whole body, if you could see them.” — Rudolf Steiner, DISCUSSIONS WITH TEACHERS (Anthroposophic Press, 1997), p.
 128.

-"You know that the human being does not consist of only the physical body; the human being also consists of an etheric body, which forms the basis of the physical and has a similar shape, and an astral body, which for the clairvoyant appears similar to a cloud, and in which the first two bodies are embedded.
-Within these, we find the vehicle of the I. We want to look more closely at these three bodies of the developing human being." — Rudolf Steiner, THE EDUCATION OF THE CHILD (Anthroposophic Press, 1996), p.
+"You know that the human being does not consist of only the physical body; the human being also consists of an etheric body, which forms the basis of the physical and has a similar shape, and an astral body, which for the clairvoyant appears similar to a cloud, and in which the first two bodies are embedded." — Rudolf Steiner, THE EDUCATION OF THE CHILD (Anthroposophic Press, 1996), p.
 42.

 "The spiritual investigator’s research is not based on speculation, but on what is discovered through the higher sense of clairvoyant sight.
 This reveals the ether body as the second member of a person’s being." — Rudolf Steiner, THE EDUCATION OF THE CHILD (Anthroposophic Press, 1996), pp. 51-52.